Harlan Keith Goodell Profile Photo

 Harlan was a veteran of the Korean War and the Vietnam War.
 During Vietnam, Harlan served as a crew member on combat support missions over hostile territory.
 For sustained meritorious achievement in aerial flight between January 1967 and February 1968, he was awarded the Air Medal with two Oak Leaf Clusters.
 These honors reflected the steady professionalism and technical competence he brought to demanding situations.

-Later, Harlan became a successful commercial farmer.
+Upon retiring from his career with Tektronix, Harlan moved to Canon, Georgia and became a successful commercial farmer of poultry and livestock.
 The farm was not only his livelihood but his laboratory.
-Harlan rebuilt engines, repaired tractors and vehicles, designed systems, and solved problems with patience and precision.
+Harlan rebuilt engines and farm machinery, repaired tractors and vehicles, designed systems, and solved problems with patience and precision.
 He dug his own water well and designed its filtration system himself.
 There was little he would not attempt to fix if given the chance.
+Farming suited him not because it was easy, but because it demanded constant attention, judgment, and humility.
+Weather, animals, and machinery all had their say.

-In the final chapter of his life, Harlan married Shirley Ann Fields, with whom he shared many years of companionship.
+In the final chapter of his life, Harlan married Shirley Ann Fields in June 1997, with whom he shared many years of companionship.
 Wherever Shirley played the organ, Harlan became an active member of the church community, quietly supporting her and participating fully in congregational life.
 After Shirley's passing in April 2025, Harlan moved to The Villages, Florida, to be closer to family.

 He was direct and pragmatic, and he lived according to his convictions.
 He valued honesty, competence, and self-reliance, sometimes to a fault, but always with integrity.
 He was quick-witted, mechanically gifted, and generous with his knowledge.